WesleyHanauer/WesleyHanauer/README.md

 ## Languages

-I fluent in both portuguese and english.
+I am fluent in both portuguese and english.

 ## Contact